autotelik/datashift/README.markdown

 Export template and populate with model data

-Create, parse and use Excel/OpenOffice (.xls) documents dynamically from Ruby.
+Create, parse and use Excel/OpenOffice (.xls) documents dynamically from Ruby (jRuby is required for handling .xls documents).

 Easily extendable Loader functionality to deal with non trivial import cases, such as complex association lookups.